Planning a trip to Disney World and you want to stay onsite without breaking the bank?

-Over-the-top theming, family-friendly dining, and budget-friendly rates are just some of what you will find at the Value resorts.
+Over-the-top theming, family-friendly dining, and budget-friendly rates are just some of what we love about them.

 Disney World resort categories

-The Walt Disney World Resort is huge, and outside of its 4 main theme parks, 2 water parks, shopping district, and sports facilities, it is also home to over 2 dozen different resorts with a total of over 30,000 rooms.
+The Walt Disney World Resort is huge, and outside its 4 main theme parks, 2 water parks, shopping district, and sports facilities, it is also home to over thirty different resorts with a total of over 36,000 hotel rooms.

 All of those resorts and rooms means you have a ton of options to choose from when planning your vacation.